kaiorosa1/100-days-of-code/log.md

-### Day 46: March 13, 2019
+### Day 45: March 12, 2019

 **Today's Progress**:  I've solved one problem on FCC.
 This section has been very hard and I've been taking a lot of time solving the challenges.

 **Thoughts**: I believe that this section is being very good and I've been learning a lot.
 The Intermidiate Algorithm Scripting section has been very challenging and I'll try to work on one more challenge today.
+I did but I couldn't finish it

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/6944d6ba53ed52c9b12544b5d57d5a745f1f90e5

-### Day 45: March 12, 2019
+### Day 46: March 13, 2019

 **Today's Progress**:  I could solve exact two challenges on the Intermidiate Algorithm Scripting.
 I've used Regex on them.